reneryu5/restaurantwebsite/README.md

 Live at [here](https://reneryu5.github.io/restaurantwebsite/)

-- Responsive Restaurant Website Design Using React, Redux & SCSS
+- Responsive Restaurant Website Design Using React & SCSS
 - Contains animations when scrolling.
 - Smooth scrolling in each section.
 - Includes a dark & light theme.